heloowird/fetch_google_images/README.md

 # fetch_google_images

-The scripts aim to fetch html pages responsed by google when using images or keywords to get related or same images.
+The scripts aim to fetch results of google image search when using keywords or image to get related or same source images.

 ###
 Usage: